 Heritage at Risk: Archaeology

-Most monuments require simple care or maintenance to make sure that they survive in good condition - and we acknowledge the vital work and goodwill of the thousands of owners who enable this to happen.
-In some cases however, more extensive repair work may be required, and in these circumstances Historic England can help with feasibility studies, specifications and advice.
+In some cases however, more extensive repair work may be needed, and in these circumstances Historic England can help with feasibility studies, specifications and advice.

-Grants from other public sources, notably Natural England (who administer the Environmental Stewardship Scheme) and the Heritage Lottery Fund, also have a vital role to play in helping to preserve our most precious monuments for future generations.
+Grants from other public sources, notably Natural England (who along with the Rural Payments Agency administer the Countryside Stewardship Scheme) and the National Lottery Heritage Fund, also have a vital role to play in helping to preserve our most precious monuments for future generations.